Iannikan/bls/README.md

 # TODO
-1. Improve styling of map
+- [ ] Improve styling of map
-2. render outline of USA/alaska/hawaii
+- [ ] Create select list of industries
-3. color areas based off of data from bls
+- [ ] show average compensation of industry in MSA
-4. see if i need to credit geojson creator
+- [ ] show % of people working in that industry in  MSA